Nakaoni/Advent-of-Code-2022/README.md

 ## Goals

-The main goal is to take this opportunity to learn Rust language.
+The main goal is to take this opportunity to learn and code in Rust language.

 I do not seek to have the most well-written code (since I am learning it) nor the most efficient code either.